 You can manually configure Nginx + Apache + Mysql individually on a VPS and host your WordPress website.
 However, if you do not know what you are doing, I would highly suggest not to do it.
-You should have very good system administrative skills to host it in a secure and scalable manner.
+You should have very good system administration skills to host it in a secure and scalable manner.

 Setting Up High-Performance WordPress on Cloud/VPS

-There are server optimizations, user management, file permissions, web server security and much more things that have to be done for resilient hosting.
+There are server optimizations, user management, file permissions, web server security, and much more things that have to be done for resilient hosting.

-If you not very good at system administration, you can choose Serverpilot service.
+If you are not very good at system administration, you can choose the Serverpilot service.
 Even though I am a Cloud System Engineer by profession, I use Serverpilot for all my websites.
 It saves a lot of time for me by automating all the server configurations.
 All you have to do is, signup for the account, give your server credentials and Serverpilot will set up a scalable and secure backend tech stack to host your WordPress application.
 And it’s completely free for all the application configurations and app creation.

 Setting Up WordPress on Cloud/VPS

-Here I have explained the steps with screenshots for setting up a WordPress website using Serverpilot.
+Here I have explained the steps with screenshots for setting up a WordPress website using serverpilot.

 If you are using AWS ec2 servers, you will not have password-based authentication by default.
 You can this blog post for setting it up — > Setting up password authentication on ec2 servers